angezid/advanced-mark.js/doc/shadow-dom.md

-## Marking shadow DOM
+## Highlighting in shadow DOM

-With an option `shadowDOM : true` the mark.js now is able to highlight shadow DOM.
+With an option `shadowDOM : true` the `advance-mark.js` now is able to highlight inside shadow DOMs that have `mode: 'open'` and are already created.
-You can play with Markjs-playground.
-Examples -> Shadow DOM`.
+You can play with advance-mark.js-playground.
+Examples -> `Shadow DOM`.
-**Note:** to style mark elements in shadow DOM, the option `shadowDOM : {style : 'your mark elements style'}` can be used.
+**Note:** to style mark elements in shadow DOM, the option `shadowDOM : {style : 'your mark element style'}` can be used.
 It creates a style element and inserts it at the beginning of shadow root child node(s).
-But this operation is invasive, it can break root code.
+But this operation is invasive, it can break the root code.
 An inline style can be used as an alternative:
 ``` js
 each : (markElement, info) => {